-ProjectsStarted in R&D delivering complex projects for Samsung, Nokia, and HP.
+FoundationsI started as a Designer in R&D, delivering complex projects for Samsung, Nokia, and HP.
 This experience built my foundation in research, UI coding, and systems thinking to effectively bridge design and engineering.

 Products & LeadershipTransitioning from projects to product, I delivered a Google-featured mobile app at Michelin before expanding into product leadership (PO, PM).
 Led operations across logistics, government, and fintech, scaling teams to 60+ professionals across 7 squads and impacting 60M+ users.

-In 2013 at Google SP with Jean Hansen, our app was selected, and we received exclusive mentorship.Facilitating the AI for Leaders workshop in 2025.
+In 2013 at Google São Paulo with Jean Hansen, our app was selected and we received exclusive mentorship.Facilitating an AI for Leaders workshop in 2025.

 Team